 The Oakes House, in what the commisson’s neighborhood surveyors now call “Medford Square South,” with its distinctive roof line – which could be described as both gambrel and saltbox.
 Photo from MACRIS.

-Now, a word from the current webmaster of the Medford Historical Commission website, me – Abigail Salerno.
-I also administer the Commission’s ongoing neighborhood-by-neighborhood survey of historical buildings, landmarks and public spaces.
+Now, a word from the current webmaster of the Medford Historical Commission, me – Abigail Salerno.
+I also administer the Commission’s ongoing neighborhood-by-neighborhood survey of historical buildings, landmarks and public spaces and have served on the commission since 2016.

-I recently moved to Medford with my young family and I am interested in neighborhood history, and the similarities and differences in the historical development of Philadelphia and Boston – two beautiful areas that I’ve lived in and loved.
+I recently moved to Medford with my young family and I am interested in neighborhood history, and the similarities and differences in the historical development of Boston, and Philadelphia, where I worked at the library of the Historical Society of Pennsylvania.
 I enjoy walking in the Fells and riding my bicycle “over the river and through the woods” on our expanding network of trails.

 Below, Annie Londonderry – Boston resident and the first woman to bicycle around the world.
 Illustration (and more info) from the Jewish Women’s Archive, in Brookline, MA.